kdungs/dun.gs/posts/2020-09-24-windward-systemd.md

 In order to be able to actually start a campaign, you'll have to create it manually, by running the game on your local machine and starting a new campaign.
-Once the corresponding `.dat` and `.dat.config` files show up under `%AppData\Bla\` (**TBD**), copy them into `~/Windward/Worlds/` on your server.
+Once the corresponding `.dat` and `.dat.config` files show up under `Documents\Windward\Worlds\`, copy them into `~/Windward/Worlds/` on your server.
 The rest of the tutorial will assume that your campaign is called "MyCampaign".
 You might have to replace that name with whatever you chose in the following steps.

 Then, create a script called `~/start-server.sh` with the following contents